jaeheon209/data-engineering-1/docs/Airflow Installation.md

 auth_backend = airflow.contrib.auth.backends.password_auth
 ```

 Now time to create a user for Airflow login.
-Copy and paste the following code as /var/lib/airflow/createUser.py as airflow user:
+Open a new file in /var/lib/airflow/createUser.py and copy&paste the following code:

 ```
 import airflow